joslat/joslat.github.io/_posts/2020-11-05-Automating-your-dev-env.md

    And it also allows to export the list of installed packages, providing a valuable help to keep our "list of favorite tools" up to date and in order.

 ## Concluding
-A nice recommendation from a now ex-colleague, turned out to be a valuable addition to my coding weapon array, which I am gladly sharing with you ;)
+A nice recommendation from a now ex-colleague I had the pleasure to work with, turned out to be a valuable addition to my coding weapon array, which I am gladly sharing with you ;)
 As a last recommendation, if I am motivating you to start using Chocolatey and/or BoxStarter, I'd be curious to see your scripts - if you don't mind sharing.
 Or if you were using it already, I am still curious :)